Overview

 Pilonidal sinus surgery

-A pilonidal sinus is a swollen (inflamed) track that leads into a small hole underneath the skin between the cheeks of your bottom (the cleft, where your buttocks divide).
+A pilonidal sinus is a swollen (inflamed) track that leads into a small hole under the skin between the cheeks of your bottom.
+The groove or crease where your buttocks divide is called the cleft.

-It can cause pain and swelling.
-If it becomes infected, it might turn into an abscess, which can be very painful.
-An abscess is a swollen lump filled with pus, made by infected tissue.
+If you have a pilonidial sinus, this can cause pain and swelling.
+It might get infected and turn into an abscess, which can be very painful.
+An abscess is a swollen lump, which is filled with pus and made by infected tissue.

 Causes of a pilonidal sinus

-A pilonidal sinus often forms because hairs curl over and grow into your skin, which can cause an infection.
-It can also form because of long-term swelling (inflammation) and infection of the skin.
+A pilonidal sinus often forms because hairs curl over and grow into your skin.
+This can cause an infection.
+You can also get a pilonidal sinus because of long-term swelling (inflammation) and infection of the skin.

-The NHS website has more information about causes and how to check if a pilonidal sinus is infected.
+The NHS website has more information about the causes of a pilonidal sinus and how to check if it is infected.

 Treating a pilonidal sinus